toreamun/victorsmartkill-homeassistant/README.md

 You need some kind of terminal to use this method.
 You can use one of the SSH add-ons from the [Add-on Store](https://my.home-assistant.io/redirect/_change/?redirect=supervisor_store%2) if you run HassOS.

 1. Open terminal.
-Change directory to your Home Assistant configuration directory if you are not using HassOS (where you find `configuration.yaml`).
+Change directory to your Home Assistant configuration directory (where you find `configuration.yaml`) if you are not using HassOS.
 2. Run this script

 ```